This Grilled Juicy Lucy Burger recipe is made with ground beef and stuffed with cheese. Learn how to make this iconic Minnesota cheeseburger!

 The Juicy Lucy is a big and meaty burger.
 When it comes to burgers, I say 'Go big or go home'.

-- Add 1 Tbsp.
-Worcestershire sauce to the meat and mix together with your hands.
+- Add 2 of Tbsp.
+Worcestershire sauce to the meat and mix together with your hands just until combined (over working the meat can make it tough).

 How To Press The Burgers Together

-Gently press the edges of the two burger patties together and 'seal' the edges as best you can.
+It takes a bit of patience, but all that's needed is to press the two ground beef patties together with your fingers.
+Gently press the edges of the burger patties together and 'seal' the edges as best you can.

 The main goal is to ensure that the cheese is tucked away in between the two patties and that they are sealed well enough so that they don't fall apart as they cook.